 1.2 Variations in Inflation Data

 Recent inflation data has reinforced the market's expectations for potential interest rate cuts by the FedData from the U.SBureau of Labor Statistics indicates that the consumer price index (CPI) in November 2024 exhibited a year-over-year increase of 4.2%, a decrease from the previous month's 4.6%.
-While a 4.2% inflation rate remains above the Fed's 2% target, the deceleration in year-over-year growth underscores that U.S
+While a 4.2% inflation rate remains above the Fed's 2% target, the deceleration in year-over-year growth underscores that U.S. inflation is gradually retreatingCore CPI, which excludes food and energy prices, similarly eased to 4.3%, suggesting that the easing price pressures are attributable not solely to decreasing energy costs but also to a broader decline in consumer goods prices.

 Advertisements